SAKryukov/microtonal-fabric/article/src/article.md

 Initial production version

 #### 1.1.0
 * Added option "Use Computer Keyboard"
 * On application pages, added links to original publication

 The option added is important because some key combinations such as Ctrl+W (usually, browser's close tab) are busy with the physical computer keyboard function.

 #### 2.0.0
 * Added browser detection and dynamic [script loading](#heading.compatibility).

+Now the compatible browser is detected as the one which successfully loads all scripts.
+No criteria related to user agent product names, manufacturers or versions are used.

 #### 2.1.0
 * Improved detection of incompatible browsers.

-Now the compatible browser is detected as the one which successfully loads all scripts.
-No criteria related to user agent product names, manufacturers or versions are used.
+#### 4.0.0
+* Touch screen support
+* Key press dynamic support
+* Keyboard layout is generated dynamically rather then imported from vector graphics image; it helped to make keyboard dimensions variable.

 ## Acknowledgments